Meteosat data collection services

 Providing almost total world coverage

-The current Data Collection System (DCS) coverage is supported by Meteosat-11 and Meteosat-8, and will a be on the future Meteosat Third Generation.
+The current data collection system (DCS) coverage is supported by Meteosat-11 and will be on the future Meteosat Third Generation.

 28 April 2020